mmarsella/reddit_clone/READNE.md

 Your site must have the following specs:

-Models - User, Post, and Comment
+Models - User, Post, and Comment  --> DONE!
 Anyone can visit the root page and see a list of all the posts Anyone can click on a post to view its comments
 Only a logged in user can submit a new post